dorelo/AVR-VM/README.md

 # AVR-VM

 This is a 64 bit Ubuntu 16.04 virtual machine managed by Vagrant, that contains tools particulary useful for RE and exploit development with AVR as the target architecture.
+Furthermore, the config explains how to pass hardware devices into the VM, so that you can do work on real hardware.

 It exposes itself as 10.10.10.10 on a private network.